 Healthcare

-This blog is here to help you build voice AI agent features that actually make sense for your industry.
+This guide is here to help you build voice AI agent features that actually make sense for your industry.
 Whether you're exploring voice as a new channel or looking to fully automate parts of your experience, this guide breaks it all down.
-You'll walk away with a clearer idea of how to add voice AI to your product in a way that's practical, scalable, and valuable.
+You'll walk away with a clearer idea of how to add voice AI to your product in a way that's practical and valuable.

 Here's what we'll cover: